cryoilrj/QuakeSupport/Preprocessing/README.md

 :snowflake: Packages required: selenium, webdriver-manager (used with ChromeDriver, download [here](https://chromedriver.chromium.org/downloads))
 :snowflake: Makes use of the formatted IRIS download URL and selenium package to automate downloads
 :snowflake: webdriver-manager automatically uses the current ChromeDriver so you only need to download ChromeDriver once
-:snowflake: To account for QuakeMigrate pre- and post-padding, add a buffer (e.g., 5 minutes) to your desired start and end times
+:snowflake: To account for QuakeMigrate pre- and post-padding, add a buffer (e.g., 5 minutes) to your start and end times
 :snowflake: Works for mSEED, SEGY, and SAC files

 ## 2) mSEED_streamAlign [day](https://github.com/cryoilrj/QuakeSupport/blob/main/Preprocessing/day/QS_mSEED_streamAlign_day.py) and [custom](https://github.com/cryoilrj/QuakeSupport/blob/main/Preprocessing/custom/QS_mSEED_streamAlign_custom.py) - Script to align mSEED stream trace times